bpierre/blo-node/README.md

 blo works as a connect middleware.
 It takes one parameter, which is your blog directory.

-Install it with:

-    $ npm install blo

-Create a demo blog:
+You can create a demo blog with the `blo` utility:

     $ node node_modules/blo/bin/blo skel
     $ npm install .